 How to Make Chocolate Ganache in the Microwave

-Easy Chocolate Ganache recipe is so simple to make, you will be surprised!
+This easy chocolate ganache recipe is so simple to make, you will be surprised!
 But it can be a bit temperamental, so pay attention to the steps.

 Chocolate will continue to melt when stirring after removing from the microwave.

-FRESH TIP | Remove after 30 seconds stirring well with spatula, only heat in 20 second intervals stirring well after each heating, the cream will continue to melt the chocolate as you stir, this will help avoid breaking.
+Expert Tip: Remove after 30 seconds stirring well with spatula, only heat in 20 second intervals stirring well after each heating, the hot cream will continue to melt the chocolate as you stir, this will help avoid breaking the chocolate.

 How to Thicken Ganache

 - As it thickens, it will harden.
 To soften it up, my preference is to toss it in a pan over low heat, stirring constantly until smooth.
+Hardened ganache is what is used for chocolate truffles.

 Ways to Use Chocolate Ganache

-- Give it a try on my Mile High Mud Pie
+- Give it a try on my Mile High Mud Pie.

 - Allow to thicken slightly and pour over ice cream.